pwangonline/Udacity-AIND/Sudoku/project/README.md

 ## Introductory Project: Diagonal Sudoku Solver

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: The idea of naked twins is to find the two boxes within the same unit that have the exact same two possible values.
+Then we know the two possible values could only be in these two boxes and no boxes in the same unit could have these two possible values.
+Because of that, we could eliminate the two possible values from other boxes in the same unit and simplify the puzzle.
+This technique should be combined with other methods like eliminate and only choice as constraint propagation to simplify the puzzle by reducing the search space.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
 A: *Student should provide answer here*

 ### Install

 This project requires **Python 3**.

 We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ##### Optional: Pygame